As a chemistry major, you’ll take foundational courses in topics such as:

 - Introductory computer science

 Then, you’ll choose an academic track that supports your career goals.
 The American Chemical Society-accredited curriculum focuses on providing a solid foundation in chemistry, with the flexibility for students to explore their individual interests.
 Some students plan to apply to professional schools and pursue medicine, nursing, dentistry, pharmacy or allied health professions.
 Others anticipate further study in the sciences, aimed toward research careers in chemistry or biochemistry.
-Others seek secondary education licensure, and become science teachers at the junior high and high school level.
+And some will seek secondary education licensure, and become science teachers at the junior high and high school level.

 Choose Your Focus

-Bachelor of Science in Chemistry – Medical Sciences Track
+Bachelor of Science in Chemistry – Medical Sciences

-Bachelor of Science in Chemistry – Career Track
+Bachelor of Science in Chemistry – Career

 A strong foundation for pursuing employment immediately after graduation, this curriculum prepares students for entry-level science and technology careers.

-Bachelor of Science in Chemistry – Secondary Education Track
+Bachelor of Science in Chemistry – Secondary Education

 Professional education courses supplement science courses for students pursuing teacher licensure in secondary education, leading to certification in Chemistry for Grades 7-12.

-Bachelor of Science in Chemistry – ACS Chemistry Track
+Bachelor of Science in Chemistry – ACS Chemistry

 With a rigorous curriculum approved by the Committee on Professional Training of the American Chemical Society, this track provides intensive preparation for the student who desires to pursue graduate work in chemistry, enter the field of industrial chemistry, or study chemical engineering.
 In addition to the core chemistry classes, students will fulfill additional advanced coursework specified by the American Chemical Society.